gc-cloud/E15P4/README.md

 ## 6. Functionality Features
 ### User Experience
-- Zudbu should be easy to use, intuitive and accessible
+- Zudbu is easy to use, intuitive and accessible
-- Information will be disclosed progressively, allowing readers to easily find the depth of information they want
+- Information is disclosed progressively, allowing readers to easily find the depth of information they want
 - The site is fully responsive and was tested on extra large and large PC screens, tablets and phones.
 The focus on responsiveness is to support easy access to